-Amounts payable under the Securities may be calculated by reference to the Euro Interbank Offered Rate ("EURIBOR") which is provided by the European Money Markets ("EMMI").
-As at the date of this Prospectus, EMMI appears on the register of administrators and benchmarks established and maintained by the European and Securities Markets Authority ("ESMA") pursuant to Article 36 of the Benchmark Regulation (Regulation (EU) 2016/1011) (the "BMR")
+Amounts payable under the Euro Securities may be calculated by reference to the Euro Interbank Offered Rate ("EURIBOR") which is provided by the European Money Markets Institute ("EMMI") or the 5-year swap rate for euro swaps with a term of five years which appears on the Reuters screen "ICESWAP2" which is provided by ICE Benchmark Administration Limited ("ICE").
+As at the date of this Prospectus, EMMI appears on the register of administrators and benchmarks established and maintained by the European and Securities Markets Authority ("ESMA") pursuant to Article 36 of the Benchmark Regulation (Regulation (EU) 2016/1011) (the "BMR").
+As far as the Issuer is aware, ICE, as administrator of "ICESWAP2", is not required to be registered by virtue of Article 2 of the BMR.